 - Fill a large plastic pail (we used a 5 gallon bucket) with hot or cold water and add ½ cup PowerSoak.
 Hot water cleans faster, but cold works, too.

 - Spray the filter with a hose, preferably with a sprayer nozzle.
 Clean off any large debris by spraying at a 45° angle.
+To take things to the next level, try our Jet Stream filter cleaning tool.

 - Put the filter in the soaking solution, making sure it is fully submerged.
 Two or more small filters can soak in the same bucket.